oconnor663/jacko.io/posts/async_two.md

 This works, but we still have the "busy loop" problem from above.
 Before we fix that, though, we need to make an important mistake:

-Since this version of our main loop never stops polling, and since our `Waker` does nothing, we might wonder whether calling `wake` in `Sleep::poll` actually matters.
+Since this version of our main loop[^event_loop] never stops polling, and since our `Waker` does nothing, we might wonder whether calling `wake` in `Sleep::poll` actually matters.
 Surprisingly, it does.
 If we delete it, [things appear to work at first][loop_forever_10].
 But when we bump the number of jobs from ten to a hundred, [our futures never wake up][loop_forever_100].
 What we're seeing is that, even though _our_ `Waker` does nothing, there are _other_ `Waker`s in our program.
 When the real [`JoinAll`] has many child futures,[^cutoff] it creates its own `Waker`s internally, so it can tell which child asks for a wakeup.
 This is more efficient than polling all of them every time, but it also means that children who never call `wake` will never be polled again.
 Thus the rule is that leaf futures must always call `wake`, even if the main loop is waking up anyway.

+[^event_loop]: This is often called an "event loop", but right now all we have
+    is sleeps, and those aren't really events.
+We'll build a proper event loop when we get to IO in Part Four.
+For now I'm going to call this the "main loop".

 [loop_forever_10]: playground://async_playground/loop_forever_10.rs
 [loop_forever_100]: playground://async_playground/loop_forever_100.rs